Technigo/project-nutrition/README.md

 # Project Nutrition
 This was a project in the Technigo Bootcamp.
-Build an app which scans barcodes on food packages to retrieve the product name and ingredients using React Redux and Thunks to fetch data from Open Food Facts.
+The app scans barcodes on food packages to retrieve the product name and origion using React Redux and Thunks to fetch data from Open Food Facts.

 ## Tech